-On June 11, 2018, the Company prepaid US\$1,500,000 (CAD\$1,948,950) to DeepCell Industries for future royalty fees for sales of DeepCell branded products.
-These products are edible cannabis derivatives which are not expected to be sold in Canada until October 17, 2019 at the earliest.
+On June 11, 2018, the Company prepaid US\$1,500,000 (CAD\$1,948,950) to DeepCell Industries for future royalty fees for sales of DeepCell branded products, which are edible cannabis derivatives.
 This agreement has a term of five years.
-The royalty investment will be expensed on a per unit basis at a rate of 10% of sales as the Company produces and sells DeepCell trademarked product.
+The royalty investment will be expensed on a per unit basis at a rate of 10% of sales as the Company produces and sells DeepCell-licensed products.